Climate of the British Isles: Climate change

 Estimates produced by the Met Office predict average annual temperature to increase by 2 °C (4 °F) and the warmest summer day to increase by 3 °C (6 °F) by the 2050s.
 Average winter rainfall is also likely to increase and most areas will see a slight decrease in annual rainfall.

 Recent events

 In the early 21st century, the British Isles have undergone some record breaking events.
 In 2004-2006, a partial drought caused fires to break out throughout the south of Great Britain, and water restrictions were introduced in some areas.
 The drought problems were solved due to the unusually wet period between October 2006 and July 2007, which had higher than average rainfall.

 The year 2006 was an unusually warm one.
 Although the year started off cool, from April the weather stayed warmer than average.
-July was the hottest month on record for the United Kingdom.
+July was the hottest month on record for the United Kingdom.(The summer of 2022 has since reached 40C in some areas.)